astronomer/docs/learn/external-python-operator.md

     apache-airflow-providers-snowflake
     ```

     The packages in this file will be installed in your virtual environment.
-The `snowflake-snowpark-python` package is required to run Snowpark queries.
-The other packages are required to access an Airflow connection to Snowflake from within the virtual environment.
+Your Airflow task requires the `snowflake-snowpark-python` package to run Snowpark queries in the virtual environment.
+The virtual environment uses the other packages to access the Snowflake connection you defined in Airflow.
 If you are using a different method of connecting to Snowflake, such as a secrets manager or managing secrets locally, you can update or remove these lines.

 3. Add the following to your `packages.txt` file: